suleymanabdulla1999-cloud/student-score-analyzer/README.md

-# student-score-analyzer
+# Student Score Analyzer

-What it does
+This project analyzes student exam scores using Python and Pandas.

-Reads a CSV file with student scores
+It calculates average scores, highest and lowest results, and pass rates.

-Calculates:
+## Tools

-average
+- Python

-highest / lowest score
+- Pandas

-pass rate
+## Purpose

-Displays results cleanly
+This project demonstrates basic data analysis skills and logical thinking.